What is Cybersecurity Basics?

 The term eavesdropping means secretly listening to a conversation.
 In terms of computer security, this is typically carried out between Cybersecurity basics hosts on a network (shown in screenshot 4).
 For eg., there is a program called Carnivore which is used by FBI (Federal Bureau of Investigation) in order to eavesdrop on the system of ISP (Internet Service Providers).

 The term spoofing means to imitate something while exaggerating its characteristic features with some personal gain or profit.
-Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data (shown in screenshot 5).
-For e.g.: Making a call by hacker (claiming to be an original user) to bank official for carrying out banking transactions.
+Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data.
+For e.g. Making a call by a hacker (claiming to be an original user) to bank official for carrying out banking transactions.

 Phishing is the fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information such as username, passwords, and credit card details etc online.
 This is generally carried out by email spoofing or instant messaging.
 It usually directs users to a website that appears to be legitimate but is actually fake and is controlled by a hacker.
 The user enters confidential details at fake website thereby becoming a victim of phishing.
 Screenshot 6 shows how phishing website of Facebook is created.